 From January 1, 2016 until September 30, 2017, Face It TOGETHER (FIT) members with the disease of addiction reported, through our Recovery Capital Index (RCI) that their relationships and connections with others and their community improved after at least 60 days of engagement through our addiction management coaching.

-The most significant change we noticed in our clients was satisfaction with relationships.
-The intake RCI showed about half of our clients agreed they were satisfied with their friendships and/or social network.
-After 60 days of engagement through FIT’s addiction management coaching, we saw a 42% increase in clients who were satisfied (Figure 1).
+The most significant change we noticed in our members was satisfaction with relationships.
+The intake RCI showed about half of our members agreed they were satisfied with their friendships and/or social network.
+After 60 days of engagement through FIT’s addiction management coaching, we saw a 42% increase in members who were satisfied (Figure 1).

-FIT clients with the disease of addiction also demonstrated a positive change in their connections with others and their communities in the following ways after 60 days of coaching:
+FIT members with the disease of addiction also demonstrated a positive change in their connections with others and their communities in the following ways after 60 days of coaching: